WarrantyNowVoid/jekyll-wnv/_posts/2019-09-18-thirty-one-give.md

 published: true
 date: 2019-09-18 10:00:00 -0400
 author: scawt
-title: "Warranty Now Videogames 4: THIRTY ONE GIVE"
+title: "Warranty Now Videogames IV: THIRTY ONE GIVE"
 excerpt: "Wherein I stopped playing for 20 minutes to look at my phone.
 This is that highly engaging content the social media people talk about."
 category: Videos
 tags: ["warranty now video games", "wnvidya", "video games", "overwatch", "THIRTY ONE GIVE", "oh you're all dead?", "I fucked up", "walking around the hallways like school", "so far so good baybee", "THIRTY ONE, GIVE!", "mysterious pee-pee", "penis lol", "nice dude", "hell yea", "I'll use the stairs I guess", "everybody killed me", "poke your dick around a corner", "gg", "u dizzy?", "THIRTY-ONE: GIVE"]